EmumbaOrg/postgres-invoice-pilot/docs/workshop/docs/05-Build-Copilot/index.md

 ## What are copilots?

 Copilots are advanced AI assistants designed to augment human capabilities and improve productivity by providing intelligent, context-aware support, automating repetitive tasks, and enhancing decision-making processes.
-For instance, the Woodgrove Bank copilot will assist in data analysis, helping users identify patterns and trends in financial datasets.
+For instance, the Invoice Pilot copilot will assist in data analysis, helping users identify patterns and trends in financial datasets.

 ## Why use Python?